Judge rules against Sarah Palin in New York Times defamation case as jury deliberates

 “The law sets a very high standard, the court finds that that standard has not been met,” he said.

 The jury will continue deliberations, after which the judge will move to dismiss the case.
-An appeal from Ms Palin is likely inevitable.
+Jurors are not aware of the judge’s pending decision.
+An appeal from Ms Palin is likely.

 The editorial, “America’s Lethal Politics”, criticised the rise in volatile political rhetoric in the aftermath of a 2017 shooting at a congressional baseball game, characterised by the editorial board as probable evidence of America’s increasingly “vicious” politics.